ghif/drcn/README.md

 ![alt text](https://github.com/ghif/drcn/blob/master/rec_src.png "Source to Target Reconstruction")

-The classification accuracies of one DRCN run are plotted as follows:
+The classification accuracies of one DRCN run are plotted as follows -- the results may vary due to the randomness:

 ```
 python plot_results.py